polterguy/polterguy.github.io/plugins/magic.lambda.dates/index.md

    days:5
 ```

-This slots can be given the following arguments;
+This slot can be given the following arguments;

 - **[days]** - Number of days
 - **[hours]** - Number of hours